 - Not easily found online

-Because they cost so much and need to be specially built and installed, they are not found on websites like Amazon, Etsy, and other merchant sites.
+Because they cost so much and need to be specially built and installed, you can’t buy them on websites like Amazon, Etsy, and other merchant sites.

-Unlike futons which transform from a couch into a bed, transformable beds can be converted from a bed into other functioning pieces, usually office spaces and desks.
+Unlike futons, which transform from a couch into a bed, transformable beds can convert from a bed into other functioning pieces, like office spaces and desks.

 Pros:

-- Allows for more space in a room
+- Transformable beds allow for more space in a room

-- Can save money by getting a desk/couch in one with the bed
+- Can save money by getting a desk/couch combined

 - Many designs and styles available